How privacy-enhancing technologies can help you achieving data privacy in enterprise ML/AI

 • Accuracy in regulated industries: In sectors like healthcare, finance, and legal, where accuracy is paramount, the use of PETs can sometimes compromise the quality of insights derived from data.
 Techniques like data masking or synthetic data generation might not capture the intricate patterns and nuances present in the original data, leading to less accurate ML models.
 This trade-off between privacy and accuracy can be particularly challenging in regulated industries, where decisions based on AI models can have significant consequences.

-“PETs should not be regarded as a silver bullet to meet all of your data protection requirements…” - ICO
+As ICO states “PETs should not be regarded as a silver bullet to meet all of your data protection requirements…”

 • Enhanced data privacy and security: Integrating multiple PETs offers robust protection against data breaches, crucial for handling sensitive data and avoiding legal or reputational damages.